 Abstract

 It is common for researchers in Indigenous Knowledge (IK) in science education research, to draw on aspects of the scientific paradigm from their science training.
 The consequent research seeks to be objective.
 This paradigm is not necessarily appropriate for IK research.
-Author1Surnamewe illustrate how the researcher’s life experience shapes the research: the purpose, design and research relationship, which in turn influences outcomes.
+While there have been calls for IK- aligned methodologies (Chilisa, 2012; Author1Surname, 2008; Smith, 1999) there are few examples of how this may be approached in Southern Africa.
+Drawing on the centrality of story and relationship in IK, we illustrate how the researcher’s life experience shapes the research purpose, design andcredibility.
 In refocusing research into IK, the relationship between research and the researcher needs greater acknowledgement.
 We present here story examples from three IK-science education studies.

 Key words: Indigenous methodology; life narratives; participatory research; science education; indigenous research.